Starting an arbitration proceeding

 Unless agreed by the parties, what is the default language and location for arbitrations?

-There is no default language for arbitration.
+There is no default language for arbitration under the Arbitration and Conciliation Act.
+In the absence of parties’ agreement on language, the tribunal shall determine the language or languages to be used.
 The place of arbitration will be determined by the arbitral tribunal having regard to the circumstances of the case, including the convenience of the parties.

 How is evidence obtained by the tribunal?